Eurecat/astar-gridmap-2d/README.md

 It requires __at least__ 8 bytes for each cell in the grid, in other words, more than 8 Mb of memory for a 1000x1000 gridmap.

-# How fast is it?
+## How fast is it?

 Even if a fair amount of work was spent (mostly for fun) to optimize this software, it is still an A* algorithm, that will be outperformed by other, more advanced, algorithms.

 If you are looking for state-of-the-art path finders, you might be interested to www.movingai.com

+This particularly implementation is efficient but also easy to read and understand.

 ## Usage